mseyfi/mseyfi.github.io/posts/LLM/LLM-Tasks.md

 ***

 ## 4. Natural Language Inference (NLI)
-Of course.
-Here is an expanded, in-depth tutorial on Natural Language Inference (NLI), breaking down the concepts, architecture, and processes in greater detail.
+Natural Language Inference (NLI), breaking down the concepts, architecture, and processes in greater detail.
 #

 Natural Language Inference is a fundamental reasoning task in AI.
 Think of the model as a "logic detective" tasked with examining two statements: a piece of evidence (**the Premise**) and a claim (**the Hypothesis**).
 The model's job isn't to determine if the hypothesis is true in the real world, but only if it's true, false, or unrelated *based on the evidence provided in the premise*.